Portuguese Navy: Late 19th century to World War I

 In 1896, an emergency naval program proposed by the Navy Minister Jacinto Cândido da Silva was approved.
-This included the construction of four protected cruisers, which replace the mixed propulsion corvettes as the primary ships of the fleet.
+This included the construction of four protected cruisers, which replaced the mixed propulsion corvettes as the primary ships of the fleet.
 A fifth cruiser was also ordered in the scope of a public subscription organized as a response to the 1890 British Ultimatum.
-In 1901, the old ironclad Vasco da Gama suffered a major refurbish, being transformed in an armored cruiser and, in 1907, the first submarine was ordered.
+In 1901, the old ironclad Vasco da Gama suffered a major refurbish, being transformed into an armored cruiser and, in 1907, the first submarine was ordered.

 From the end of the 19th century until the beginning of the 20th century, the Portuguese Navy participated in a series of colonial pacification campaigns, aimed to neutralize local uprisings and to enforce Portuguese sovereignty in Angola, in Mozambique, in the Portuguese Guinea and in other overseas territories.
-Most of the campaigns were in charge of the army, but the navy actively supported them, including leading some of the operations.
-For these campaigns, the Portuguese Navy organized a brown-water navy constituted mainly by river gunboats that operated in the African rivers in support of the ground forces.
-The navy also organized expeditionary naval infantry units that operated in Africa as landing forces in support of the army units.
+Most of these campaigns were the responsibility of the Army, but the Navy actively supported them, including leading some of the operations.
+For these campaigns, the Portuguese Navy organized a brown-water navy mostly made up of river gunboats that operated in the African rivers in support of the ground forces.
+The Navy also organized expeditionary naval infantry units that operated in Africa as landing forces in support of the Army units.

 The Báruè Campaign, in 1902, stood out as an example of a colonial campaign led by the Navy and where important naval assets were employed.
 The campaign was aimed to pacify the Báruè, a hinterland region of central Mozambique, crossed by the Pungwe River.
 The operations were under the overall command of Lieutenant-Commander João Coutinho.
 They included the initial maritime movement of troops by the cruisers São Gabriel and São Rafael and the gunships Chaimite and Liberal, from several areas in Mozambique and its concentration in the area of operations.
 The operations in the Pungwe River were conducted by the gunboats of the Zambezi Flotilla, reinforced with chartered merchant vessels.
 The landing forces included Army artillery and infantry troops, Colonial native units and naval infantry forces constituted by sailors detached from the crews of the ships of the Mozambique Naval Station.